-The Division of Transportation is concerned with the movement of people and vehicles within and through the city.
-The responsibilities of this division include traffic control, parking (lots, garages, and meters), advisement on bus routes and schedules, street lights and signs, and the parking program for people with disabilities.
-The commissioner of public works collaborates with SOCPA, the Syracuse Community Development Department, and city police department, to improve the safety and efficiency of traffic flow.
+The Bureau of Transportation, one of the many bureaus within the City of Syracuse's Department of Public Works, is concerned with the movement of people and vehicles within and through the city.
+The responsibilities of this bureau include traffic control, parking (lots, garages, and meters), advisement on bus routes and schedules, streetlights and signs, and the parking program for people with disabilities.
+The Commissioner of Public Works collaborates with SOCPA, the Syracuse Community Development Department, and the city police department, to improve the safety and efficiency of traffic flow.